kdeldycke/click-extra/docs/commands.md

 After that, there is a final [sorting step applied to options](https://kdeldycke.github.io/click-extra/commands.html#click_extra.commands.ExtraCommand).
 This is done by the `extra_option_at_end` option, which is `True` by default.

-## Set new defaults
+## Option's defaults

-Because Click Extra commands and groups inherits from Click, you can [override the defaults the way Click allow you to](https://click.palletsprojects.com/en/8.1.x/commands/#context-defaults).
+Because Click Extra commands and groups inherits from Click, you can [override the defaults the way Click allows you to](https://click.palletsprojects.com/en/8.1.x/commands/#context-defaults).
 Here is a reminder on how to do it.

 For example, the [`--verbosity` option defaults to the `WARNING` level](logging.md#click_extra.logging.DEFAULT_LEVEL_NAME).
 Now we'd like to change this default to `INFO`.